Fluffernuttersandwich/Smorgasbord/README.md

 3. Storage consideration: currently the collection is about 40GB.
 "What?! but 7D2D mods are small?!"
-Yes, generally, but mods like: the CompoPack, EFT Extraction Pack, Izy's AIO Gun Pack, Bdub's vehicles, and all the Decor mods add up.
+Yes, generally, but mods like: the CompoPack, EFT Extraction Pack, Izy's AIO Gun Pack, Bdub's vehicles, Avatars, and all the Decor mods add up.
 Do you want to play a nice list or not?